VS800624/javaScript_practice_and_revise/README.md

 # Points to be note :
 1. In JS, before the code is executed, the variables get initialized to undefined.
-2. Arrow functions enact as variables and get "undefined" during the memory creation phase while functions actually get run.
+2. Arrow functions act as variables and get "undefined" during the memory creation phase while functions actually get run.
 3. Hoisting: Mechanism in JS where the variable declarations are moved to the top of the scope before execution.
 Therefore it is possible to call a function before initializing it.
 4. Whenever a JS program is run, a global execution block is created, which comprises of 2: Memory creation and Code execution.
 5. Variable declarations are scanned and are made undefined